Learning to work in hierarchies

 I enjoyed reading her story and can relate to it.
 Working in hierarchies is something you have to learn.
 I found life as a researcher more free, less structured and more bottom-up.
 I was expected to search for my own research ideas and I could collaborate freely.

 In other areas, I think researchers use the same tools successfully already.
-Most writing guides for papers or presentations already advise to be “top down” - to give the message first and the details later.
+Most writing guides for papers or presentations already advise to be “top down” - to put the message at the beginning and the details at the end.

-In the end, the two modes of working are very different, but I think it’s insightful to change the between the two.
+In the end, the two modes of working are very different, but there is a time and place for both.